 14. Improve concentration

-Yoga poses and meditation require you to concentrate on your breathing.
-This process of observing your breath calms your mind and makes you more mentally relaxed.
+Yoga poses require you to concentrate on your breathing.
+The process of observing your breath calms your mind and makes you more mentally relaxed.
 As a result of this mental stability, you'll able to recollect and retain more information.
-Meditating for just a few minutes in the morning can result in better concentration throughout the day.
+In a study by the University of Illinois, just 20 minutes of Hatha yoga significantly improved participants' ability to maintain focus and retain new information.

 15. Think clearer